Revealed: Best Way to Send Money to India from UK at Best Rates!

 - Create an account on Xendpay and login to your profile.

 - Look out for ‘Send Money’ tile on the Dashboard.
 That takes you to Currency Calculator where you can enter the amount of GB Pounds you want to convert to Indian Rupees.

 - When you use Xendpay for the first time, it will allow you to transfer only £900.
 If you want this limit removed, you can upload your identity and address proof documents to get your account verified.

 - Enter recipient details – you need to enter these only for the first time, and you can re-use them for future transfers.

 - Next, review the details and make a payment using one of the payment methods presented.
 Use bank transfer or debit card instead of a credit card to avoid any additional charges.
 Confirm your request!

-Bonus Tip: If you use my link to sign up, you will get £10 off your first transfer.
+Bonus Tip: If you use my link to sign up, you will get £10 off your first transfer (find more details about Xendpay offer here).
 So, if you use the full limit for an unverified account, you will only pay £890 to transfer £900 to India.